atrp87/Spending_Tracker_Project/README.md

 ### Spending Tracker

-I had one week to build build an app to consolidate and expand on everything I had learned in the previous 3 weeks.
+:dollar: I had one week to build build an app to consolidate and expand on everything I had learned in the previous 3 weeks.

 * Planning
 * Presentation